How do I apply to be a delegate?

 I am driving to the conference.
 Where should I park my car?

 There is a public garage connected to the hotel property.
-You may leave your car there for the duration of the conference for $5 a day.
+You may leave your car there for the duration of the conference for a fee.
 Unfortunately, you cannot drive onto the Naval Academy grounds, but transportation will be provided for all delegates for the duration of the conference.

 When will I find out what roundtable I am in?